nginx/unit-docs/source/howto/django.rst

    you reorder your directories, :ref:`set up <configuration-python>` :samp:`path`, :samp:`home`, and :samp:`module` accordingly.

-   You can also set up some environment variables that your project relies on.
+   You can also set up some environment variables that your project relies on, using the :samp:`environment` option.
 Finally, if your project uses |app|'s `static files
    <https://docs.djangoproject.com/en/stable/howto/static-files/>`_, optionally
    add a :ref:`route <configuration-routes>` to :ref:`serve
    <configuration-static>` them with Unit.

-   Here's an example (use real values for :samp:`share`, :samp:`path`, and :samp:`home`):
+   Here's an example (use real values for :samp:`share`, :samp:`path`, :samp:`environment`, :samp:`module`, and :samp:`home`):

    .. tabs::
       :prefix: django